JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 [...]
 ```

 The reason is that Julia assumes that custom structure is iterable.
 But in our case, all subtypes of the `Currency` type represent scalar values.
-This situation can be easily fixed by defining a new method to the `broadcastable` function from the `Base` module
+This situation can be easily fixed by defining a new method to the `broadcastable` function from the `Base`.

 ```jldoctest currency; output=false
 Base.broadcastable(c::Currency) = Ref(c)